The Risks of Using AI

 Such concentration of AI power could translate into monopolistic control over AI technologies, limiting competition and consumer choice.
 It also raises the danger that the priorities of those few companies or nations will shape AI in ways that don't account for the broader public interest.

-The United Nations has noted the “danger that [AI] technology could be imposed on people without them having a say in how it is used,” when development is confined to a powerful handful.
+UN Warning: There is danger that AI technology could be imposed on people without them having a say in how it is used, when development is confined to a powerful handful.

 Addressing this risk requires international cooperation and possibly new regulations to democratize AI development – for example, supporting open research, ensuring fair access to data and compute, and crafting policies (like the EU's proposed AI Act) to prevent abusive practices by "AI gatekeepers."
 A more inclusive AI landscape would help ensure that the benefits of AI are shared globally, rather than widening the gap between the tech haves and have-nots.